deltachat/deltachat-desktop/docs/THEMES.md

 ## Creating your own Theme:

-We use scss to create themes, because it allows us to save work by using its color transformation functions (such as `lighten` or `darken`)
+We use SCSS to create themes, because it allows us to save work by using its color transformation functions (such as `lighten` or `darken`)

 ### **Method A** - When you have a deltachat desktop checkout

-0. make sure deltachat desktop is up to date and checked out to the version you want to make your theme for, normally checking out master is suffientent for making themes for the newest version.
+0. make sure deltachat desktop is up to date and checked out to the version you want to make your theme for, normally checking out master is sufficient for making themes for the newest version.

 1. copy the light or dark theme and save it to your user deltachat folder `DeltaChat/custom-themes/my_theme.scss`

 2. run `npm i`

-3. compile the theme to css in watchmode
+3. compile the theme to CSS in watch mode.

 ```sh
 npx sass --watch path/to/Deltachat/config/folder/custom-themes/my_theme.scss path/to/Deltachat/config/folder/custom-themes/my_theme.css -I themes/ --no-source-map